functional-art/functional-art.github.com/2019/index.md

 - [Atsushi Tadokoro: Algorave 100 Fragments](performance.html#tadokoro)
 - [Laurel S. Pardue (Bitchlovsky) / Jack Armitage (Lil Data): Lil Data and Bitchlovsky play the Svampolin](performance.html#parduearmitage)

-Note you'll need a ticket (for a modest price) to attend the concert - details will be announced soon.

 ### Call for Papers and Performance Proposals

 The call for papers and performances is over, but the pages can be found